C2yp71c/RNN-Tester/README.md

 RNN Tester
 ==========
+This is the implementation of the content of the paper [Testing Cryptographically Secure Pseudo Random Number Generators with Artificial Neural Networks](10.1109/TrustCom/BigDataSE.2018.00168).
 The `python3` program `rnn_tester.py` evaluates cryptographically
 secure pseudo random generators (CSPRNGs).
 The program uses a stream of numbers from the CSRPNGs formatted